jw287962/weather_ReactJS/README.md

 - v1.2 Improved location details to include 5 day forecast and 24 hour graph
 - v1.3
   - Uses Cookies to remember added location
-  - Remove Locations Support
+- v1.4 Search Locations will display real and relevant locations (once user stops typing for 1 second)
+  - Click and it will load the data for the location.

 ## Future/Improvements:

 (✓) allow caching or some storage of data on computer with the locations the user wants (can delete or add), and will populate with API data upon website load.

-- Improve API call to allow more specific searches, and to show search results while searching.
+(✓) Improve API call to allow more specific searches, and to show search results while searching.

 - show specific data on the graph when cilcking a point or hovering...?
 - add a way so user can change refresh timer based on preferences.

+- store locations with State or Country included in object name to allow two or more cities with the same city name

 ## Reminders